theQRL/hyperion/docs/assembly.rst

 variable access and removing stack slots for assembly-local variables when the end of their block is reached.

-.. _conventions-in-solidity:
+.. _conventions-in-hyperion:

-Conventions in Solidity
+Conventions in Hyperion
 -----------------------

 .. _assembly-typed-variables: